aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/01-the-dao-contract.md

 This is why aragonOS DAOs contain a flexible and battle-tested **permission manager** being able to assign permissions for the above functionalities to specific addresses.

-Although possible, the permissions to withdraw assets, execute arbitrary actions or upgrade the DAO should not be given to externally owned accounts (EOA) as this poses a security risk to the organization if the account is compromised or acts adverserial.
+Although possible, the permissions to execute arbitrary actions or upgrade the DAO should not be given to externally owned accounts (EOA) as this poses a security risk to the organization if the account is compromised or acts adverserial.

 Instead, the permissions for the above-mentioned functionalities are better restricted to the `DAO` contract itself and triggered through governance [plugins](03-plugins.md) that you can install on your DAO.